Internships in Psychology:

 For individuals in the U.S. & U.S. territories

-This authoritative, hands-on book provides doctoral-level psychology students with all the resources necessary to successfully navigate the internship application process.
+This authoritative, hands-on book provides doctoral-level psychology students with all the resources they need to successfully navigate the internship application process.

-- preparing essays, cover letters, and the curriculum vitae;
+- writing essays, cover letters, and your curriculum vitae

 - Getting Started: General Overview of the Internship Application Process